tejash023/user-management-backend/readme.md

 # User Management Backend API
-A Server-side API built on NodeJS and MongoDB for User Management.
+A Server-side API built on NodeJS and MongoDB for User Authentication and Management System.

 [Live](https://user-management.up.railway.app/)